screwdriver66/solar_prod_suvilahti/packages/solar_prod_suvilahti_ml_model/README.md

 # Solar Production Suvilahti Regression Model

-This is an end-to-end machine learning project that provides hourly prediction of produced energy at Suvilahti PV plant for the upcoming 36 hours.
-Prediction values are obtained through a regression model that utilizes the Finnish Meteorological Institute (FMI) open data and weather API as input parameters.
+This is a package containing a regression model and a ML pipeline for an end-to-end machine learning project that provides hourly prediction of produced energy at Suvilahti PV plant for the upcoming 36 hours.
+The model utilizes the Finnish Meteorological Institute (FMI) open data and weather API as input parameters.
+Github project [source](https://github.com/screwdriver66/solar_prod_suvilahti).

 ## Documentation